- Application form

 The supporting documentation we require for distance learning applicants is:

 For all applicants a high level of English language ability in reading, writing and study skills is required.
-This is equivalent to a score of 7.0 overall in the IELTS test, or 7 in both reading and writing.
-For the TOEFL paper-based test, you will need a score of 600+, with at least 5.0 in the Test of Written English; and in the TOEFL internet-based test, you will need a score of 100+, with 25+ the written English test.
+This is equivalent to a score of 7.0 overall in the IELTS test (or 7.0 in both reading and writing), a score of 600+ in the TOEFL paper-based test (PBT) or a score of 100+ (with 25+ in writing) in the TOEFL internet-based test (IBT).

 All supporting documentation must be in English.
 If it is necessary for documents to be translated, please send a certified copy of the original document with a certified translation.
 It is your responsibility to arrange for all the necessary documentation to be obtained in support of your application.
 We cannot undertake this on your behalf.